 If set, this variable enables the use of dynamic threads in the multiprocessor (MP) runtime.
-Essentially, with dynamic threads the MP runtime automatically adjusts the number of threads used for a parallel loop at runtime based on the overall system load.
+With dynamic threads the MP runtime automatically adjusts the number of threads used for a parallel loop at runtime based on the overall system load.
 This feature improves the overall throughput of the system.
 Furthermore, by avoiding excessive concurrency, this feature can reduce delays at synchronization points within a single application.

-PAGESIZE\STACK, PAGESIZE\DATA, PAGESIZE\TEXT
+PAGESIZE STACK, PAGESIZE DATA, PAGESIZE TEXT